 Can this work for me?

 If both parties are committed to the process and the relationship, yes, it can work!
-The truth is, relationships need to be maintained and worked at overtime, and when in therapy for your relationship, there is a degree of work that the couple will have to do.
+The truth is, relationships need to be maintained and worked at overtime, and when in therapy for your relationship, the couple will have to do a degree of work.
 Being in couples therapy or marriage counseling is not where the couple gets to lay back and allows the therapist to do the heavy lifting.
 That is not going to be helpful at all.
-Instead, all parties involved (therapist included) are an active part of the change.
+Instead, all parties involved (therapist included) actively participate in the change.
 In EFT, the therapist works diligently to validate each person’s experience in the relationship.

 The EFT model is impressive at helping couples (individuals and families) who have experienced attachment injuries to heal from them and make new meaning.
 Eft works very well with couples who have experienced infidelity.
 However, the therapy model is not helpful for couples engaging in an active affair.
 Being in an active affair is one of the contraindications of EFT.